weilingx46/workshop-sassy-hugo/README.md

 # Getting Started with Hugo
 Today we're going to use Hugo to generate our first static site!
-Open up your Terminal and follow along with these instructions.
+Open up your Terminal and follow along with these instructions based on [Hugo's Getting Started guide](gohugo.io).
+Feel free to use their website for further documentation.
 ## Install Hugo
 Then verify the new install.
 ```